claudaff/automatic-map-storytelling/README.md

 ### 3. Generate ground-truth captions

 Run the two scripts `CaptionGenerationClassical.py` and `CaptionGenerationPictorial.py`.
+The output will be two NumPy arrays (one containing the map image paths and one containing the corresponding ground-truth captions) for each of the six caption categories.

 ### 4. CLIP fine-tuning

+Run the six fine-tuning scripts `fineTuneCLIP{Caption Category}`.
+The output will be six fine-tuned CLIP models.
+One for each caption category.